A Letter on Pedagogy, Course Design, & Assessment

 --

-Every course has an underlying pedagogy, just as every instructor is guided by one.¹ I have come to believe it’s an instructor’s duty to examine — and a student’s right to know — the pedagogical assumptions that shape their educational practices.
-This letter is my attempt to explain the pedagogical underpinnings of the course you are enrolled in and how they guide my facilitation of it.² It is also an invitation to dialogue on how these can be improved.
+Every course has an underlying pedagogy, just as every instructor is guided by one .¹ This letter outlines the pedagogical underpinnings of the course you are enrolled in and how they guide my facilitation of it.
+It is also an invitation to dialogue on how these can be improved.

-To understand my approach to this class (and public service education, generally), it may be helpful to know a bit about my pedagogical development.
 When I began teaching, I thought that high expectations reflected in stringent grading were the hallmarks of a rigorous and worthwhile graduate education.
 My viewpoint has changed a lot since then.
-I still believe in high expectations and in students’ inherent ability to meet them; however, my experiences in the classroom and the empirical literature suggest that rigid grading does more harm than good.
-Questioning the purpose and impact of grades caused me to interrogate, for the first time, my unarticulated pedagogy.
+I still believe in high expectations and in all of my students’ inherent ability to meet them; however, my experiences in the classroom and the empirical literature suggest that an emphasis on “rigorous” quantitative grading does more harm than good.
+Questioning the purpose and impact of grades drove me to interrogate my (then) unarticulated pedagogy.
 I found that many of my instructional practices did not align with my beliefs regarding the purpose of education, what motivates students, or my role as an instructor.

 …the project of education has been misdirected…educators and students alike have found themselves more and more flummoxed by a system that values assessment over engagement, learning management over discovery, content over community, outcomes over epiphanies.